Banner image

 Referral categories

-Microarray testing has replaced karyotype analysis for patients who fulfil some of the following criteria:
+Microarray testing has replaced karyotype analysis for patients with:

 • Developmental delay